rpm-software-management/dnf/doc/command_ref.rst

 -------------
 Clean Command
 -------------
-Performs cleanup of temporary files for the currently enabled repositories.
+Performs cleanup of temporary files kept for repositories.
+This includes any such data left behind from disabled or removed repositories as well as for different distribution release versions.

 ``dnf clean dbcache``
     Removes cache files generated from the repository metadata.
 This forces DNF